 On a piece of paper or on the notes app in your phone write out your earnings in one column and your expenditure in the other.

-Chalk out your top five major expenses—these include your rent, groceries, instalments on loans—basic expenditure that you can’t avoid.
+Chalk out your top five major expenses—these include your rent, groceries, installments on loans— a basic expenditure that you can’t avoid.
 Subtract your major expenses from the sum total of your salary and you will get the amount that you have available to you to do WHATEVER you want.

 You can save, you can invest and grow that money over time.
 Or, you could just spend it!
 You can also save some in case of an emergency—as cash-on-hand that you can use.
-The rest of it, lets say, you decide to invest.
+The rest of it, let us say, you decide to invest.

 COUNT FOR INFLATION